Election Day · September 16, 2026

 The community's tennis court is now closed after a project to resurface and change its functional use was initiated without required city permits and without sufficient funds in association accounts.
 The project sits half-finished, and because the change in functional use was done illegally, the city may ultimately require the work to be torn down — wasting association funds the community cannot afford to lose.

 Despite having had months to settle in, this entirely unelected board and its new property management company have provided no clarity or resolution on any of the outstanding issues — the financial gap, the unpaid vendors, the unfunded reserves, the tennis court, or the DBPR cases.
 Owners who ask basic questions are refused meaningful answers.
-At this point, the complete refusal to provide any financial information, produce records, hold elections, or answer owner inquiries is no longer just a lack of transparency — it is tantamount to a cover-up.
+This board has not provided a plan or full answers to any of this.
 After more than enough time to assess the situation and communicate a plan, the community remains in the dark while the association's credit collapses and vendors send debts to collection agencies.

-⚠ Entirely unelected board · Cover-up · No election · No answers
+⚠ Entirely unelected board · No plan · No answers · No accountability

 June 2026 · Credit Collapse